 Why we chose to review the course from MMASherdog?
 Well, he has won millions of dollars playing high stakes poker online in the past few years.
 There are simply no other coaches who are at the top of their career while putting out a course like this.
 That’s why we sort of felt obligated to give you our opinion on it.
 In case you’ve watched YouTube videos from BluffTheSpot, you’ve likely noticed that even their free material is extremely good.
 Their paid content is doesn’t fall behind in standards either, quite the opposite.
 Now let’s jump into reviewing the actual course content so you know what to expect:

 The course is aimed for both low and mid stakes Hold’em players who want to take their game to the next level.
 Still, we believe everyone who takes poker seriously and wants to improve their game will benefit from it greatly.
 At $799, the price of the course is quite high.
 Nevertheless, you should be getting that back quite quickly in extra profit if you put in the work of studying this course with a proper effort (and obviously much more once you put in the volume after studying the course).
 As I mostly play stakes of €2/2 & €5/5 live and NL100 & NL200 online, this course had a lot of concepts where I had knowledge gaps or simply weren’t aware of the correct strategy to use.

-For a player like me, this course contained some excellent training material.
+For a poker player like me, the High Stakes course contained some excellent training material.
 You can quickly learn more about concepts like squeezing, equity realization, preflop dynamics as well as how to approach various post-flop poker spots.
 There are a total of 13 video lessons between 30-60 minutes long, and we think it’s quite well sequenced: You can get both a wide grasp on the topic each video is about and each can be easily watched until the end without breaks.

 The course is divided into following pieces of content:

 - Out of Position play from the Big Blind